SoftwareBrothers/adminjs-dev/docs-src/tutorials/00-installation-instructions.md

 start()
 ```

-To see how to add authentication or other modifications - visit the {@link module:admin-bro-hapijs Hapi Plugin} documentation.
+To see how to add an authentication or other modifications - visit the {@link module:admin-bro-hapijs Hapi Plugin} documentation.

 ## 02. Install the Database Adapter and add resources